-6.3.9Feeding strategy selection, net energy benefits, and growth
+5.3.9Feeding strategy selection, net energy benefits, and growth

-The feeding strategy selection, net energy, and growth methods calculate a fish's daily growth for a specific habitat cell.
+The feeding strategy selection, net energy, and growth methods calculate a fish's hourly growth for a specific habitat cell and activity.
 Total food and energy intake is calculated and total energy losses subtracted, determining whether drift feeding or active searching is more profitable.